Ring of Fire ADHD: A Quick Guide to Understanding the Curious and Intense ADHD Subtype

 However, amidst these challenges, Dr. Daniel Amen remains optimistic, asserting that it's possible to lead a fulfilling life with Ring of Fire ADHD.
 According to his approach, effective symptom management involves a multi-faceted strategy.
 He recommends supplements to boost neurotransmitters like GABA and serotonin, as well as anticonvulsants or blood pressure medications like guanfacine and clonidine to target hyperactivity (6).

 In the realm of nutrition, an elimination diet is considered as well.
 This allows individuals with Ring of Fire ADHD to pinpoint specific foods that may trigger allergies and inflammation, empowering them to make informed dietary choices.
-While trying to steer clear of some risky foods, it is also advised to incorporate certain foods with a positive impact.
+While trying to steer clear of some risky foods, in the Ring of Fire ADHD diet it is also advised to incorporate certain foods with a positive impact.
 Berries, beans, fish, leafy greens, dark chocolate, and whole fruits can play a role in reducing the emotional instability associated with Ring of Fire ADHD.

 Dr. Daniel Amen recommends folks with Ring of Fire ADHD add regular physical exercise to their agenda to help them deal with hyperactivity.
 It's valid advice, even if you don’t have this type of ADHD.
 So consider taking up cycling, dancing or just walking to enhance your overall well-being.
 Gardening and housework, like vacuuming, also counts!